mattoi/frambo-backend-study/spring-boot/README.md

 This app provides a database integration and endpoints to access it.
 The database is set to be containerized for easy setup.
 You can perform various CRUD operations to manipulate customer, product and order data.
 I implemented the operations I thought would be useful in a real-life scenario.

+Right now the application works roughly as intended, accepting valid request bodies and rejecting invalid entries (thanks to the database schema), but it's not doing a good job on communicating what's wrong with each invalid request.
+The response codes are all over the place and there's no exception handling to help address that, either.
+My next steps after writing the initial documentation are implementing exceptions and response entities.

 ## How To Run This Application

 Requirements: